 Question: How do working nurses maintain a work-life balance when going back to school?

 Answer: Both nursing jobs and nursing degrees can be demanding and time consuming.
 Pursuing both at the same time presents the potential for a strenuous schedule.

 Still, many nurses return to school, successfully completing their studies while working.
 Although balancing school and work may seem impossible, it's achievable with dedication and time management.

-Melina Burns, a registered nurse pursuing an MSN in nursing education and a global health certificate, offers advice for anyone planning on this route.
-“Personally, working full time, being in school, and teaching has caused me to prioritize and manage my time unlike ever before,” she says.
+Melina Burns, a registered nurse pursuing a master of science in nursing education and a global health certificate, offers advice for anyone planning on this route.
+"Personally, working full time, being in school, and teaching has caused me to prioritize and manage my time unlike ever before," she says.

 5 Tips for Balancing Workload as a Nurse